 Course Development Stipends

-UM-Flint faculty can earn a stipend for developing a new online course that has not been previously offered (contingent upon availability of funds).
-Contact Krista Heiser at (810) 762-3201 for more information.
+UM-Flint faculty may be eligible to earn a stipend for developing an online or mixed-mode course (contingent upon availability of funds).
+See the Course Development Stipend Request document or contact Krista Heiser at (810) 762-3201 for more information.